0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019/2019-06-09-GFG-Algorithms-01.md

     """
     search_binary gets an iterable of positive integers as fisrt argument and the target x as second argument.
-    Returns matched index or -1 when it doesn't mactch with anything.
+    return matched index or -1 when it doesn't match with anything.
     """
     l = l or 0
     r = r or len(iterable) - 1